 Grit progression –

 There are no extra grits between the coarsest and finest.
 The 160m is good for coarse work or reprofiling but I start with it with very dull blades.
 The 80m is a very good stone to start with for a dull knife but is too fine for doing much work, it will take forever reprofiling but is capable if you have the patience.
-The 40m is the first stone I try refining the apex with, the coarser stones simply can’t do it.
+The 40m is the first stone I try refining the apex with, the 80m can with virtually no pressure but is a stretch.
 Unless you are after a very coarse edge I would suggest the 40m being the coarsest you finish with.
-It is the first to really refine the edge but leaves it pretty toothy.
-The 20m is really refining the apex nicely but with a fine toothy edge.
+It is the first to really refine the edge while still leaving it toothy.
+The 20m is refining the apex nicely but with a fine toothy edge.
 The 10m leaves a hazy polish with no tooth.
 The 5m leaves nearly a mirror polish, especially on the harder steels.

 5 microns is the finest diamond that works with this bond.
 I have tried 4, 2.5, and 1.5 micron diamonds with this bond but they don’t really work, it seems the bond is too hard for this fine of abrasive.
-4-micron works on extremely hard steel, like Maxamet, and both the 4 and 2.5-micron diamond work fine on ceramic, but the difference compared to the 5m stone is minimal so not worth buying.
-To go any finer I believe a softer bond is needed, like balsa or bass wood, or leather.
-I know this is now called stropping but loaded with diamond it still cuts pretty aggressively.
+4-micron works on extremely hard steel, like Maxamet, and both the 4 and 2.5-micron diamond work fine on Kyocera ceramic, but the difference compared to the 5m stone is minimal so not worth buying.
+To go any finer I believe a softer bond is needed, like balsa or bass wood, leather, or our polymer strops.
+I know this is now called stropping but loaded with diamond they still cut pretty aggressively.

 How many passes per grit –